-OverviewHigh Plains Homestead, and The Drifters Cookshack.
-In one relatively small area, hikers can traverse through ponderosa pine forests, steep walled canyon areas, and stunning rock formations.
-Add to that, the area is rich in fossils and a wealth of collectible rocks and crystals.
-There are two good routes to reach the summit of Roundtop.
-Hikers can park at Toadstool Geologic Park, then take the 3-mile Bison Trail toward the Hudson Meng site.
-Shortly after coming out of the canyon, hikers will cross a prairie 2-track road.
+Bison Trail Route: Hikers can park at Toadstool Geologic Park and take the 3-mile Bison Trail through Big Cottonwood Creek Canyon toward the Hudson Meng site.
+This trail is rather unique for the whole state of Nebraska, with incredible scenic rock formations throughout.
+Shortly after coming out of the canyon, hikers will cross a prairie 2-track road, which is FSR918.
 At the road, hikers should turn left and hike southeast toward Roundtop, which will be easily visible.
 Shortly before reaching the forested upper north slope of Roundtop, hikers will approach Cedar Canyon on the left.
 Caution should be taken about standing too close to the edge, as the sides are not very stable and it is a very long drop down.
 The road will soon curve almost straight south, exposing several clear off-trail access routes to reach the summit.
+With the danger of snags, a clear route is highly desirable.
 The smaller summit to the right (west) is Pine Butte.
-Roundtop's summit offers great views of the Black Hills 30 miles to the north, the Pine Ridge forests and buttes to the west and south, and prairie to the east.
-If one prefers a shorter route to the top, they can park by the entrance to Hudson-Meng and take the pasture road that runs due east.
-The hike that way is only about one mile to Roundtop.
+The elevation gain from Toadstool Park to the Roundtop summit is about 750 feet.

-Red TapeAll the land is public, so park entrance permits/fees will be your only costs.
-Hudson-Meng charges a fee to see their bison kill site building, if one wants to stop for that.
+Red TapeAll the land is public, so park entrance permits/fees will be your only costs if you bo by way of Toadstool Park.
+If you hike Roundtop Peak from forest service land, there are no fees.
+Hudson-Meng Bonebed charges a fee to see their bison bone excavation site building, if one wants to stop for that.
 Visitors to the area need to remember that it is illegal to remove fossils from the park, but there is no law against photographing them.